Voidixx/Random-Games-Web/README.md

 - **Then go to Redirect.json and add your games link!**

-- *After adding your games, go to your forked repository on Github.*
+- **After adding your games, go to your forked repository on Github.**

+- **Click the "New pull request" button.